Citation, DOI, disclosures and article data

 Joint effusion may be the only finding but is non-specific.

 CT can establish the degree of bone destruction or, rarely, sequestrum.
 Extension of infection into surroundings or any sinus tract formation can also be demonstrated on the post-contrast scan.

 The lesions are typically:

 T1 C+ (Gd): brilliant enhancement

-This may be as a result of presence of blood degradation products, inflammation, necrosis and fibrosis, which is seldom seen in other proliferative arthropathies.
+This may be a result of the presence of blood degradation products, inflammation, necrosis and fibrosis, which is seldom seen in other proliferative arthropathies.

 Treatment and prognosis

 A complete course of chemotherapy is the most important therapeutic approach.
 In advanced cases, surgical treatment is indicated if the deformity is limiting.

 synovial thickening is more uniform and bone erosions are much larger with defined rim enhancement in tuberculous arthritis